profile

-Michael Xieyang Liu is a Research Scientist at Google in the Google PAIR (People+AI Research Initiative) team.
-His research aims to improve human-AI interaction, with a particular focus on human interaction with large language models and controllable AI.
+Michael Xieyang Liu is a Research Scientist at Google DeepMind in the PAIR (People + AI Research Initiative) team.
+His research aims to improve human-AI interaction, with a particular focus on human interaction with multimodal large language models and controllable AI.

 He previously earned his Ph.D. from the Human-Computer Interaction Institute @ Carnegie Mellon University, where he was advised by Dr. Brad A. Myers and Dr. Niki Kittur.
 During his Ph.D., he interned at the RiSE group and Calc Intelligence group at Microsoft Research, the Google Cloud team at Google, and Bosch Research.